-LTE smartwatches such as the LG Watch Sport have remarkable performance with regard to RF signals.
+LTE smartwatches such as the LG-W280A Sport have remarkable performance with regard to RF signals.
 That is, under weak signal conditions, one commonly gets say 90% of the range/performance of a full high-end smartphone.

-Note: with providers turning off 2G, in particular AT&T, be aware coverage may have changed since the last time you went to your vacation spot.
+On various travels, I have been pleasantly surprised how well the Wear OS LTE smartwatch works in weak coverage areas.
+Most providers have turned off 2G so be aware coverage may have changed since the last time you went to your vacation spot.

-While VoLTE / HD Voice is being rapidly deployed, most carriers have still only enabled VoLTE for a select subset of user devices in typically urban areas.
+While VoLTE / HD Voice is being rapidly deployed, some carriers have still only enabled VoLTE for a select subset of user devices.
 Your smartphone/watch will often drop back to “4G” to make a call.
 You can observe this on an Android device by that the signal icon changes from 4G-LTE to just 4G–which likely actually means a 3G CDMA or HSPA network.